-There is no doubt that iMovie is easy to use software and one of the most effective video editing tools for Mac users, still they are facing some problems while working with it.
-You may ask why is my iMovie lagging, why is iMovie so slow, and why does iMovie fail to export videos.
+There is no doubt that iMovie is one of the most effective and easy-to-use video editing tools for Mac users.
+But some users still encounter some problems while working with it.
+They may ask why is my iMovie lagging, why is iMovie so slow, and why does iMovie fail to export videos.

-The Wondershare Filmora9 video editor is the best alternative to iMovie due to its amazing features.
+The Wondershare Filmora video editor is the best alternative to iMovie due to its amazing features.
 It has a simple interface with all the tools for editing videos displayed on the main screen, which is available for both Mac and Windows systems.
 There are also no incompatibility issues with this software.
-Besides, Filmora9 provides more than 300 built-in effects, so you can add stunning effects to your video with titles, motion graphics, overlays, etc.
+Besides, Filmora provides more than 300 built-in effects, so you can add stunning effects to your video with titles, motion graphics, overlays, etc.

 If you're switching to edit video footage on Windows and looking for some video editing software similar to iMovie, you should definitely check our recommendations about The Best iMovie Alternatives for Windows.

-Top 12 iMovie Problems and Solutions
+Part 2: Top 12 iMovie Problems and Solutions

 1. iMovie Export Failed

 If this is not the cause, check if there is something wrong with your projects.
-Skim slowly through the project looking for any anomalies such as flashes or other glitches and replace the corrupted clip.
+Skim slowly through the project, looking for any anomalies such as flashes or other glitches, and replace the corrupted clip.

 2. iMovie Error -50

-3. Slow speed
+3. Slow Speed

 The speed of iMovie may slow down when too many commands are given at one time.
 The slow functioning can also be a result of inadequate memory.

-It would be better if you will delete all the idle files or files that are not required in your project as it will make sufficient storage space and improve the functioning of iMovie.
+It would be better if you delete all the idle files or files that are not required in your project, as it will make sufficient storage space and improve the functioning of iMovie.

-4. Distorted files
+4. Distorted Files

-This problem can be solved if you will import or export files of the right size.
+This problem can be solved if you import or export files of the right size.
 The editing should be performed in the timeline only.

-5. Improper working of trailers
+5. Improper Working of Trailers

-The trailer is the first thing that attracts the audience for watching a movie but if it does not work properly then it causes huge inconvenience.
+The trailer is the first thing that attracts the audience for watching a movie, but if it does not work properly, then it causes huge inconvenience.

-You can open the “Fonts” app to activate all the fonts.
-Now create a new account and login to that new account.
+Step2.
 On doing it, the iMovie will restart on its own.
-From there, go to the “disk utility” button; choose “repair permission” and then “restart OSX”.
+From there, go to the “disk utility” button, choose “repair permission” and then “restart OSX”.

-You can replace the USB cable with Firewire for solving this issue.
-If you are facing this problem while utilizing a camcorder then you can follow the guidelines given out in the user manual.
+You can replace the USB cable with FireWire for solving this issue.
+If you are facing this problem while utilizing a camcorder, then you can follow the guidelines given out in the user manual.